Ellen Powell Thompson: Life

-Ellen Louella (Nellie) Powell Thompson was born in Ohio to parents of English origin.
+Ellen Louella (Nellie) Powell was born in Ohio to parents of English origin.
 Her siblings included John Wesley Powell, best known for explorations of the American West and leadership of the early US Geological Survey.
-Another brother was William P Powell, superintendent of Washington DC public schools.
-She had several sisters, one of whom was the wife of Congressman Davis of Kansas, and mother of Arthur Powell Davis, scientist.
+Another brother was William P. Powell, superintendent of Washington D.C. public schools.
+She had several sisters, one of whom was the wife of Congressman John Davis of Kansas, and mother of the scientist Arthur Powell Davis.

-In the mid-1850s, Thompson attended Wheaton College in Wheaton, Illinois.
+In the mid-1850s, she attended Wheaton College in Wheaton, Illinois.
 She taught school from the age of 16.

 On July 8, 1862 in Wheaton, Illinois, she married professor and geographer Almon Harris Thompson, a colleague and friend of her brother John.
-After the wedding, Thompson continued her work as a teacher, and took her husband's position as superintendent of schools when he entered the army.
+During her marriage, Thompson continued to work as a teacher, and assumed her husband's position as superintendent of schools when he joined the army.
 She spent her 1863 summer vacation at Cairo, Illinois, caring for sick and wounded soldiers from the American Civil War.

 Thompson accompanied her husband on expeditions to map the western United States.
-During this period, she made friends with members of a number of Indian tribes, learning the language of the "Pah Utes" and studying their customs.
+During this period, she made friends with members of a number of Native American tribes, learning the language of the "Pah Utes" and studying their customs.
 Thompson was a founding member of the Women's Anthropological Society of America, Washington DC.